 - Adam Hunt

 The ability to negotiate is an essential managerial skill, as well as a core leadership competency.
 Negotiations take place in every context of human interaction.
-The purpose of this class is to teach participants some of the essential techniques of negotiating with an emphasis on contract negotiations.
+The purpose of this workshop is to teach participants some of the essential techniques of negotiating with an emphasis on contract negotiations.
 During this 2-day workshop, participants will be fully engaged in applied learning exercises and self-assessments.
-The class is designed to be fun, challenging, and substantive.
+The workshop is designed to be fun, challenging, and substantive.

 Who Should Attend